php-twinfield/twinfield/usage.md

 * Add more post logout URL's?: Your choice

 ##### Grant Authorization and retrieve initial Access Token
+See [Authorization Example](examples/Authorization.php) for a complete example Also see [RenewAuthorization Example](examples/RenewAuthorization.php) for a complete example on how/when to request users to renew their authorization

 On loading a page containing the following code the user will be redirected to the Twinfield Login page.
 After successful login and optionally consent (see above) the user will be redirected back to the page at which point the Access Token and Refresh Token can be retrieved.